dubilava/seasia/README.md

 # Replication Material

-This repository hosts data and R codes for the paper "[Agricultural Roots of Social Conflict in Southeast Asia](https://arxiv.org/abs/2304.10027)," co-authored with Justin Hastings.
+This repository hosts data and R scripts for the paper "[Agricultural Roots of Social Conflict in Southeast Asia](https://arxiv.org/abs/2304.10027)," co-authored with Justin Hastings.

 ## Data